12 Top Music Festivals & Events in Romania for Everyone

 The festival takes place in mid-July and a full-festival pass starts as low as 90 Euro and goes up as the festival approaches.

 In 2023 big names such as Macklemore, Sigur Ros, Iggy Pop, the Chemical Brothers, Nothing but Thieves, Pendulum, Morcheeba and Tash Sultana went up on the main stage, and 130 artists on all the other stages.
-Previous editions hosted Florence + The Machine, Alt-J, Moderat, Damian Marley, Fatboy Slim or Prodigy.
+Previous editions hosted Florence + The Machine, Alt-J, Moderat, Damian Marley, Fatboy Slim, and Prodigy.

-To check all the available ticket options, the full lineup and its schedule, visit their ”official.
+To check all the available ticket options, the full lineup, and its schedule, visit their official website.

 Electric Castle has something unique among Romanian festivals: camping accommodation and pre-pitched tents next to the festival’s location for as little as 19€/night!